NOTTINGHAMSHIRE & SHERWOOD FOREST GOLF HOLIDAYS

 Hollinwell Notts County golf courseHollinwell Architect: W. Park (1901) 18 holes: 6,914yds: par 72.

-Without a shadow of a doubt, one of the most beautiful of England's inland courses lies in the peaceful enclave of Kirby Forest in Nottinghamshire.
+Without a shadow of a doubt, one of the most beautiful and demanding of England's inland courses lies in the peaceful enclave of Kirby Forest in Nottinghamshire.
 As you turn into the Club and make your way towards the whitewashed Clubhouse, the sweeping vistas of heather and pine will raise the heartbeat of any golfer and leave you desperate to get to the first Tee!
 Hollinwell was created over land that is perfect for golf: soft hillsides border natural heather-clad valleys that just beg for a Fairway and a Green at the far end.
 The terrain is totally building-free too, so it will be just you and mother nature out there under the blue.

 Coxmoor golf course Coxmoor Architect: T.Williamson (1934) 18 holes: 6,695yds: par 73.